Helheim Engine

 Physics

 Helheim Engine integrates physics simulation using the Bullet Physics Library, an open-source C++ library widely used for efficiently managing interactions between GameObjects.
 We use it as the foundation for handling collision computation between our lightweight Box Colliders in a precise and optimized way, with incremental AABB and OBB checks , allowing immersive interactions throughout the whole game without losing performance.
+The use of the library also eases the addition of possible physics features to the engine, such as ragdolls, kinematics, rigidbody, gravity, bouncing, etc.

 UI